ISRAEL IS THE CHURCH

 Physical Jew; spiritual Jew.
 Who is a Jew?

-“He is a Jew, which is one inwardly.”
+“He is a Jew who is one inwardly.”

-“Circumcision is that of the heart, in the spirit, and not in the letter.”
+“Circumcision is that of the heart, in the spirit, not in the letter.”

 The true member of Israel is by promise.
 The true Jew is not the physical Jew but the one born again of Christ.